 A packraft, ready to board, on the edge of a lake.
 Photo: Getty

 Packrafts are known as very forgiving crafts.
 They are wide and buoyant, meaning it's easier for beginners to have a go without spending all their time in the water.
-That's good news too if you've filled your packraft full of kit that you'd rather keep dry.
+That's good news too if you've filled up your packraft with kit that you'd rather keep dry.
 They are perfect for multi-day expeditions.
 It's generally considered that packrafts originated in Alaska, where the landscape made portable boats a very useful bit of kit to have.

 When you've finished paddling across your lake or along your river, simply unload your kit and deflate the packraft.
 Pack it all back up and continue hiking or biking, feeling very smug that you've just crossed something most people had to go around.